seth-temp/contain/README.md

 * If a container name (--name) is not specified, a brand new container is provisioned (with a random name)
 * My machine generates initutils mount_fs warnings from the liblxc library

+# Retrospective
+Hindsight is 20/20, so they say.
+A much easier, deadline-meeting and feature complete solution to this project would have been a POSIX compliant shell script that utilizes:
+* chroot
+* taskset
+* ulimit
+* ip net-ns